rownokn/anirec/README.md

 - select on of the anime for example Naruto then it will rediret them to this page
   ![profile](https://github.com/rnowrose/anirec/blob/main/fullprofile.png)

-- click on the button that has the 'COMPLETED' written on it and it will direct to this modal
+- click on the button that has 'COMPLETED' written and it will direct to this modal
   ![profile](https://github.com/rnowrose/anirec/blob/main/useractivity.png)

-- That is where they can do what they have to do
+- This is where they can provide their status on the anime

+This is just one of the features that is included on the application